And the best thing?

 Or like I do, you can steal a spoon or two after your kids are asleep, to satisfy that late-night chocolate craving.
 Yum!

 This chocolate peanut butter is prepared using cocoa powder and can be made in 10 minutes.
 It is yummy, creamy and smooth.
 This recipe requires only 4 ingredients that are comonly available in your home.
 Add salt, sugar and cocoa powder only after the peanuts have turned creamy and smooth.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutritional information for the recipe is provided as a courtesy and is approximate only.
+We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.

 Yield: 6 oz